sheiney/monkeytrack/README.md

 MonkeyTrack
 ===========

-Non-human primate oculomotor task control program for [CED Spike2 and Power1401 system](http://ced.co.uk/indexu.shtml) currently in use in the laboratory of Pablo Blazquez at Washington University School of Medicine.
+Monkey oculomotor task control program for [CED Spike2 and Power1401 system](http://ced.co.uk/indexu.shtml) that is currently in use in the laboratory of [Pablo Blazquez](http://vor.wustl.edu/) at Washington University School of Medicine.
+This is a very mature program that is used for all experiments performed in the lab.
+It is currently maintained by Dr. Blazquez.

 IMPORTANT: Please note that the requirements to use the software as-is are very specific so it is unlikely that you will be able to run the code out-of-the-box.
 Therefore the code is mostly provided for reference if you wish to develop your own oculomotor task control system with CED hardware.
+If the code helps you please consider acknowledging the Blazquez Lab or citing [my dissertation](http://openscholarship.wustl.edu/etd/144/), which contains a section about the software in Chapter 2.

 Copyright &copy; 2003 Shane Heiney